-The financial statements have been drawn up in accordance with the Societies Act and Singapore Financial Reporting Standards ("FRS").
-The financial statements have been prepared on the historical cost basis.
+The financial statements have been drawn up in accordance with the Societies Act, Cap.
+311 and Financial Reporting Standards in Singapore (FRSs).
+The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.